This post contains affiliate links. I make a small commission for a successful purchase at no extra expense to you.

 On the other end of the spectrum, sea dwellers such as Dolphins use echolocation to navigate in dark waters in which they rarely have to rely on eyesight.
 Sharks are known for their keen eyesight and also hunt at night.

-Simply put- some fish can see in the dark better than others.
+Simply put- some fish (goldfish for example) can see in the dark better than others.
 It will all depend on which type of fish you plan on bringing into your home.
 Researching the type of fish you want as a pet will be imperative.

 Do aquarium fish need light to orient themselves?